mcallistertyler/BulletHell/Complete/README.md

 # How to play
-Arrow keys/WASD - Move ship "\n"
+Arrow keys/WASD - Move ship

 Spacebar - Fire